tokyoking/ctf/heap/otherbins/ImaginaryCTF23/mailman/README.md

 >
 ```

-Challenge menu.
-Also this challenge has seccomp rules.
+Classic heap challenge menu but this challenge has seccomp rules.

 ```c
 local_20 = seccomp_init(0);